FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/custom-code.md

 correctness of your custom code.
 It automatically checks your Dart code for errors and warnings, providing real-time feedback as you write.
 ![code-analyzer.png](imgs/code-analyzer.png)

 When there is a compilation error, the code analyzer will stop running and display the errors caught by the compiler.
 Once fixed, save the code and rerun using the Compile Code button.
 The code analyzer should then be reconnected.
 You can also manually reconnect it if needed.

 ### Custom Code Automatic Imports

-When creating a new custom code snippet (actions, widgets, or functions) in FlutterFlow, some fundamental imports will be automatically added for you.
+When creating a new custom code snippet (Actions, Widgets, or Functions) in FlutterFlow, some fundamental imports will be automatically added for you.
 These imports cannot be modified by the developer.
 Custom Functions do not allow adding any custom imports, but you can add custom imports in Custom Actions and Widgets after the line **"Do not remove or modify the code above"**.

 ![automatic-imports.png](imgs/automatic-imports.png)

 ### Custom Code Settings

 When you edit a custom code snippet in FlutterFlow, the Settings block will open on the right.
-This block may vary slightly depending on the type of custom code (actions, functions, widgets), but here we will discuss the common settings.
+This block may vary slightly depending on the type of custom code (Actions, Functions, Widgets), but here we'll discuss the common settings.

 #### Exclude From Compilation